 The closest MRT stations to get to Dihua Street are Beimen 北門站 on the green Songshan-Xindian line or Daqiaotou 大橋頭站 on the orange Zhonghe-Xinlu line.

-Coffee in a clinic at Boan 84 保安捌肆
+Coffee in a clinic at Boan 84 保安捌肆 [NOW CLOSED]

 Boan 84 looks like a nondescript art deco nouveau inspired houses from the outside, but transformed into a modern but welcoming den of wood inside.
 This house was once a clinic cum surgery, but is now a cafe, museum and gallery space all rolled into one that you are free to enter and explore.

 Coffee drinkers should enjoy a brew here – they have quite a serious coffee menu that you can see pix of here (Chinese website), but it was a really warm day so I treated myself to a chilled Pineapple + Apple smoothie instead.